April 6, 1942

 Group (Heavy), begin a transfer without personnel and equipment to the US.
 They

-will be established at Columbia AAB, South Carolina on 26 April, be re-equipped
+will be established at Columbia AAB, South Carolina on April 26, the re-equipped